Griezmann's good goal can't gloss over how bad Barcelona were against Napoli | Goal.com

 Griezmann's good goal can't gloss over how bad Barcelona were against Napoli

-Antoine Griezmann didn't see much the ball against Napoli on Tuesday night.
+Antoine Griezmann did not see much the ball against Napoli on Tuesday night.
 Indeed, the Barcelona forward touched it just six times in the first half.

 However, he applied the finishing touch to the one moment of quality the visitors produced at the San Paolo to earn his side a 1-1 draw that makes them favourites to progress to the quarter-finals of the Champions League.